I am honored and humbled to be chosen as BGG’s Geek of the Week!

 The coolest best thing I have ever done in my life is being a father

 "My spoon is too big!"

-Silenced - BGG's moderation policies have driven me completely from here
+Slowed - BGG's moderation policies have driven me partially from here

 Love Games, Love 'Em!!!